ACE EV Group

-ACE Electric Vehicle Group Pty Ltd is an Australian automobile manufacturer of electric cars and vans based in Maryborough, Queensland.
+ACE Electric Vehicle Group Pty Ltd describes itself as an Australian automobile manufacturer of electric cars and vans based in Maryborough, Queensland.

 History

 The ACE EV Group startup was founded in 2017 by Australian engineer Gregory McGarvie and Chinese entrepreneur Will Qiang, with the small town of Maryborough in Queensland in the northeast of the country as its headquarters.

-The goal was to develop the domestic production of electric cars in the form of small, city vans aimed at small entrepreneurs.
+It was claimed that the goal was to develop the domestic production of electric cars in the form of small, city vans aimed at small entrepreneurs.
 The company name is an acronym from the words Australian Clean Energy Electric Vehicle, with the logo incorporating one of Australia's informal symbols, the kangaroo.